luqi-png/ai-fashion-automation/README.md

-# ai-fashion-automation
+# AI-Powered Automated Applications for the Fashion Industry

+## Thesis Overview
+This project focuses on designing and developing an AI-powered system to automate fashion e-commerce processes such as product tagging, description generation, trend prediction, and personalized customer interaction.

+## Problem Statement
-The fashion e-commerce industry relies heavily on manual processes for product catalog management, trend analysis, and customer engagement.
-Tasks such as image tagging, product description writing, and trend forecasting are time-consuming, inconsistent, and not scalable.
-This thesis proposes an AI-powered automated system that leverages computer vision, natural language processing, and machine learning to streamline these processes while delivering personalized user experiences.
+Manual product catalog management in the fashion industry is time-consuming, inconsistent, and not scalable.
+This project aims to solve these issues by leveraging computer vision, natural language processing, and machine learning.

-Objectives
+## Objectives
-By the end of this thesis, the system will:

-1- Automatically generate product tags from fashion images.

-2- Generate natural-language product descriptions.

-3- Identify and predict fashion trends using data-driven analysis.

-4- Provide a chatbot-based personalized styling and product discovery experience.

-5- Demonstrate efficiency improvements over manual catalog management.
+- Automatic fashion image tagging
+- Product description generation
+- Fashion trend analysis and prediction
+- Personalized styling recommendations via chatbot
+- Reduction of manual workload for fashion brands

+## Target Users
+- Primary: Fashion e-commerce brands
+- Secondary: Online shoppers

+## Dataset
+- DeepFashion dataset
+- Supplementary synthetic data

+## Project Milestones
+- Milestone 1: Research & System Design